 Kurt Harvey (Chair) is a proud father of two transracially adopted children with his wife Kathy.
-Kurt has more than 20 years experience in positioning businesses for sustainable growth and significant value creation, while building an effective high integrity culture.
-Kurt led unprecedented growth at Great Expressions Dental Centers for 11 years.
+Kurt has more than 22 years experience in positioning businesses for sustainable growth and significant value creation, while building an effective high integrity culture.
+Kurt is the President and Founder of H4V Enterprises and Managing Director at Caber Hill Advisors.
+Prior, Kurt led unprecedented growth at Great Expressions Dental Centers for 11 years.
 Prior, he had various leadership roles at professional service firms KPMG, Deloitte and Andersen.
-He is an Albion Magna Cum Laude graduate in Economics and Management, a CPA in Michigan and California, a Board member of the Association for Corporate Growth (“ACG”) Detroit, Chair of ACG Detroit’s Corporate Development Alliance Initiative, an Ironman triathlete, and a Crain’s Detroit Top 40 under 40 alumni.
+He is an Albion Magna Cum Laude graduate in Economics and Management, a CPA in Michigan and California, a Board member and Vice President of the Association for Corporate Growth (“ACG”) Detroit, Chair of ACG Detroit’s Corporate Development Alliance Initiative, an Ironman triathlete, and a Crain’s Detroit Top 40 under 40 alumni.
+Contact: Kurt@transracialjourneys.org

 Avril McInally (Secretary) is the proud mother of two daughters in a family formed by transracial adoption.
 Avril joined the Board in 2016 and assumed the role of Secretary in 2018.
 She is a singer/songwriter with interests in folklore, travel and gardening.
 Avril earned her BA (History and Political Science) from Cleveland State University and then went on to earn her Master of Library Science from Kent State University.
 She has been a public librarian in the Cuyahoga County Public Library System for over 25 years and a public librarian at the MetroHealth Medical Center for almost 10 years.